Multidimensional $\Lambda$-Wright-Fisher processes with general frequency-dependent selection: Applications

 This result says that if the selection function is not strong enough ($\kappa$ small) or if the variance generated by the choice of parents in the previous generation ($\sigma>0$) or extreme reproductive events is large enough, the latter can override the selection, and a deleterious allele may fixate.

-\begin{rem} In the case of transitive fitnesses ($\mu$ given by \eqref{shape_mui}), we could consider much more general extreme reproductive events (more precisely $\Xi$ reproductive events, see \cite{casanova2018duality}) and we would still obtain the point (3) of Corollary \ref{cor_LiPu} and Lemma \ref{lem_final_state_transi}.
-We do not provide details here for the sake of readability. \end{rem}
+\begin{rem} In the case of transitive fitnesses ($\mu$ given by \eqref{shape_mui}), we could consider more general extreme reproductive events (more precisely $\Xi$ reproductive events, see \cite{casanova2018duality}).
+We would still obtain the statement (3) of Corollary \ref{cor_LiPu} and Lemma \ref{lem_final_state_transi}.
+We do not provide details here for the sake of readability. \end{rem} \begin{rem} The classic moment duality method that we used here cannot be applied if the coloring rule is not transitive.
+However, the notion of ancestry can still be useful in more general frameworks as we will see below. \end{rem}